NoxNovus/UW-CSE-Courses/40 - foundational.md

 - Powerful probabilistic data structures, such as the [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter)
 - Inequalities and bounds useful in the analysis of algorithms, such as [Chernoff bounds](https://en.wikipedia.org/wiki/Chernoff_bound)
 - Randomized algorithms, such as the [Monte Carlo algorithmic paradigm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm)
-- Distributions such as the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) that are very useful in performance engineering of large-scale systems, particularly via [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory).
+- Distributions such as the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) that are very useful in performance engineering of large-scale software systems, particularly via [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory).

 The practicality of which should be self-evident.